lyonbros/composer.js/guide/first-interface.md

     init: function()
     {
-        // give this controller a dummy model if one wasn't passed in this.model = new Composer.Model();
+        // give this controller a dummy model this.model = new Composer.Model();

         // run an initial render. our html() call returns a promise that runs